mcgettrm/delio/README.md

 * Register for an API Token at https://finnhub.io/register
 * Add your database connection details to the .env file in the root of this project
 * Add your API Token to the .env file in the root of this project
+* Run `php artisan migrate` to set up the database

 ### Dependencies
 - PHP 8.1.16